The Music Man-1962

 The best sequence the pair appear in is the wonderful “Marian the Librarian”, a sneaky and naughty number the most adult of all the renditions.
 Their mutual attraction becomes evident, this is the moment when the film brings the audience to its knees.

-The musical is purely a slice of Americana, which may limit its popularity across oceans, but for Americans, it works and feels authentic.
+The musical is purely a slice of Americana, which may limit its popularity across oceans, but it works and feels authentic.
 This is no surprise given that composer Willson hailed from the mid-west.

 With an uplifting message and a nostalgic ode to a country once filled with promise and innocence, the film is arguably even more important in today’s divisive environment.